Angelique Kerber: Personal life

 Kerber is currently based in the Polish town of Puszczykowo, a suburb of Poznań, where her maternal grandfather owned an indoor tennis facility.

 Kerber speaks German, Polish and English, and also holds dual German-Polish citizenship.
 She has competed for Germany throughout her career.
 In an interview, Kerber clarified that, despite strong Polish connection, she considers herself German: "I am German.
 I play for Germany, I grew up in Germany, and my heart beats for Germany".

 A huge football fan, Kerber has cited German club FC Bayern Munich as her favourite team.
 Kerber has frequently cited former German tennis player Steffi Graf as her childhood idol and her motivation for pursuing tennis.

-Kerber was raised Catholic but became sceptical by her late teens, telling Emotion Magazine: "When you think about it rationally, it does seem incredibly improbable that there is a God."
-She has since described herself as "probably agnostic, but practically an atheist", and has expressed contentment with her current worldview, stating "I feel internally happier than at any time of my life".
+Kerber was raised Catholic, telling the magazine Emotion in 2020: "[F]aith is important to me...
+Christian values continue to shape me to this day.
+In difficult moments, faith in God is an anchor for me.
+Whereby faith has different forms for me and also comes into play in believing in oneself and one's own path".

 On August 24, 2022, Kerber announced that she was taking a break from tennis due to pregnancy.
 Bild reports the father of Kerber's child is Franco Bianco, manager of a sporting facility in Königstein im Taunus.
 She gave birth to a daughter in 2023.
+In 2025, Kerber had her second child, a son.